 Combined Sewer Overflows; Infiltration and Inflow.
 Many older areas of Boston, Cambridge, Chelsea and Somerville are served by combined sewers, which are pipes that carry both sanitary flow and stormwater runoff.
 These sewers, built mostly before 1910, were designed to discharge CSOs into nearby waterways during heavy rainstorms to protect the system, as well as homes and businesses connected to it, from flooding.
 The Authority's and communities' interceptors, trunk sewers, and pumping systems serving the combined sewer areas are not capable of fully handling flows generated by large storm events.
 Combined flows in excess of the sewer systems' capacities are currently diverted and discharged through overflow conduits into Boston Harbor, Dorchester Bay, Mystic River, Charles River Basin and Alewife Brook.
 These overflows are a source of pollution in Boston Harbor and its tributary rivers.
 At many outfalls, overflow events result in the discharge of diluted, but untreated, sewage, although the Authority currently operates four facilities that provide screening and disinfection to the majority of the CSO discharge volume.
 The Authority is designing and implementing remedial system improvements for CSOs in connection with the Clean Water Act Case.
-Since 1987, the Authority's investments in the Sewer System have reduced the total annual volume of CSO discharge by approximately 84%, from 3.3 billion gallons to 0.52 billion gallons in a typical year, with 79% of the remaining overflow receiving treatment at the Authority's four CSO facilities.
+Since 1987. the Authority's investments in the Sewer System have reduced the total annual volume of CSO discharge by approximately 84%, from 3.3 billion gallons to 0.52 billion gallons in a typical year, with 81% of the remaining overflow receiving treatment at the Authority's four CSO facilities.
+Through its recently completed CSO project for North Dorchester Bay and the South Boston beaches, the Authority has effectively eliminated CSO discharges from the five outfalls along these beaches.
 In addition, 33 of the 84 CSO outfalls addressed by the CSO Control Plan have been closed to CSO discharges through completed projects, and other community actions.
 See "Capital Improvement Program - Major Capital Projects - Wastewater Projects."